notrustverify/tipALPH/README.md

 5. change the variable in the `.env` file according to your setup (fullnode address, …) and insert the bot token and the address for fees in the `.env` file
 6. copy your freshly created mnemonic in a file named `bot_mnemonic.txt` in the `secrets` folder
 7. create a new TipAlph docker image with `npm run package`
-8. run `docker compose up -d` to run the fresh docker image.
+8. run `docker compose --profile tipalph up -d` to run the fresh docker image.

-On the logs (with `docker compose logs -f`), you should see a successful connection to the database as well as a ready and synced NodeProvider.
+On the logs (with `docker compose --profile tipalph logs -f`), you should see a successful connection to the database as well as a ready and synced NodeProvider.
 The telegram bot should now be available.

 ## How to develop